 Founded in 2006, the critically acclaimed KAISER SCHMIDT Guitar Duo (with Jakob Schmidt) released their debut CD with AureaVox in 2017.
 They have been awarded numerous First, Second and Special Prizes at international competitions, e.g. in Stuttgart (2010) and Schweinfurt (2014).

-Together with the aspiring violinist Johanna Ruppert, Jessica is regularly performing as Duo Karuna.
-Since their debut in 2016, concerts have led them to Italy, Austria and Spain.
-They achieved their first joint success at the 14th International Enrico Mercatali Competition in Gorizia/Italy, where they won the 3rd prize in the chamber music classification 2017.
-In 2018, they were awarded the 3rd prize at the International Chamber Music Competition in Braga, Portugal, as well as the 1st prize at the 14th International Enrico Mercatali Competition in Gorizia, Italy (2017).
+Together with violinist Johanna Ruppert, Jessica is regularly performing as Duo Karuna.
+Since their debut in 2016, concerts have led them all across Europe.
+They were awarded the 1st prize at the North International Music Competition (2018), 3rd prize at the International Chamber Music Competition in Braga, Portugal, as well as the 3rd prize at the 14th International Enrico Mercatali Competition in Gorizia, Italy (2017).

 Jessica is a D'Addario Artist since 2018.